apache/mxnet/docs/tutorials/sparse/train.md

 pip install jupyter requests
 ```

+- Basic knowledge of Symbol in MXNet.
+See the detailed tutorial for Symbol in [Symbol - Neural network graphs and auto-differentiation](https://mxnet.incubator.apache.org/tutorials/basic/symbol.html).

+- Basic knowledge of CSRNDArray in MXNet.
+See the detailed tutorial for CSRNDArray in [TODO(haibin) Add Link Here](http://ec2-54-187-32-207.us-west-2.compute.amazonaws.com/tutorials/sparse/csr.html).

+- Basic knowledge of RowSparseNDArray in MXNet.
+See the detailed tutorial for RowSparseNDArray in [TODO(haibin) Add Link Here](http://ec2-54-187-32-207.us-west-2.compute.amazonaws.com/tutorials/sparse/rowsparse.html).

 ## Variables

 Variables are placeholder for arrays.
 We can use them to hold sparse arrays, too.